-Gray was elected to the West Basin Municipal Water District Board of Directors in 2006 and is the first African American woman elected to this Board in its 68 years.
-She represents the Division ll cities of Inglewood, South Ladera Heights, Lennox and the areas of Athens, Howard and Ross-Sexton.
-She has twice served as President of the Board of Directors and previously served in 2010.
+Gray began her career in water in 2006, when she was elected to the West Basin Municipal Water District Board of Directors.
+She was the first African-American woman elected to the board in its 65 years and served as board president in 2010.
+She represents the Division II cities of Inglewood, South Ladera Heights, Lennox and the areas of Athens, Howard and Ross-Sexton.
+In 2009, Gray was appointed to Metropolitan's Board of Directors to serve as one of two West Basin representatives.

 In March 2009, she was appointed by the L.A.
 County Board of Supervisors to serve on a water quality Community Task Force, which is part of the County's Clean Water, Clean Beaches Initiative to address pollution in our local waterways that include rivers, lakes, bays, beaches, and coastal waters.
-(Gray, an Inglewood resident, was elected to the Inglewood Unified School District Board of Education in 1995 and served as President for 2 terms.)
+(Gray, an Inglewood resident, was elected to the Inglewood Unified School District Board of Education in 1995 and served as president for two terms.)

 In April 2010, Gray was appointed to the Delta Stewardship Council by former Assembly Speaker Karen Bass and served a four-year term.
 She served through July 2014 and was the first African American and African American woman to serve on the council.
 In 2011, she met with stakeholders from up and down the State and suggested the Delta Council hold public forums to gain broader knowledge in order to develop a comprehensive Delta Plan.

 In May 2012, she was confirmed by the Los Angeles County Board of Supervisors as a member of the Oversight Commission for the dissolution of the City of Carson Redevelopment Agency.
 In 2013, she was recruited by the White House Obama Administration to interview for a Cabinet position in the Department of the Interior.